guardrails-ai/guardrails-api-client/resources/ts/docs/interfaces/ValidatorReference.md

 • `Optional` **on**: `string`

 A reference to the property this validator should be applied against.
-Can be a valid JSON path or a meta-property such as "prompt" or "output"
+Can be a valid JSON path or a meta-property such as "messages" or "output"

 **`Memberof`**